Private landlord registration

 If your application is refused, you won't be allowed to register initially but we can advise you what improvements should be made to allow you to register in the future.
 If your registration is refused, your rights of appeal will be explained.

-It costs £55 to register as a landlord, £55 to register as an agent and £11 for each property - this price is applicable from 1 April 2022
+It costs £65 to register as a landlord, £15 for each property - this price is applicable from 1 April 2022

 If the property is already registered as a house in multiple occupation, this fee is discounted.

 It is the responsibility of the landlord to ensure that all information pertaining to your registration is updated.
 This includes changes to email and contact address.
 Registration lasts for three years.

 The procedure for the renewal of your registration requires an email address to be provided.
 In respect of the renewal reminders, two email reminders are sent 90 days and 30 days prior to your expiry date and to alert you to take action to renew your registration.